 Azure Best Practice Checklists and Guidance

-- There are a number of best practice checklists available on the Azure.com website.
+- There are a number of best practice checklists available on the Azure.com site.
 Navigate to the Documentation Tab, and find the Best Practice subsection.
 You can find a number of different checklists, to use against your own solution!

 Azure Cloud Design Practices Infographic